 Regularly throughout the year we test students through something called the STAR test (Standardised Testing And Reading).
 This tests the chronological reading age of each student when they begin the year, during the school year and at the end of the school year so we can closely monitor changes to their reading ability.

 Year 7, 8, and 9 Parents – Are you confused about the reading books your children are bringing home to read for Accelerated Reader?
-Please click on the picture above which helps explain the STAR tests and Accelerated Reader Programme.
+Please click on the picture below which helps explain the STAR tests and Accelerated Reader Programme.

 Last year’s World Book Week festival was chosen to not only celebrate World Book Day but also to support the International Baccalaureate Programmes.